Lost, stolen, inaccessible, damaged or found passports

 In Canada, please return the found passport with a letter any of the following ways:

 In person at a Passport Canada office.
 (Canada Post offices and Service Canada Centres cannot accept found passports.)

 In person at your local Police Service or Royal Canadian Mounted Police (RCMP) station.

-By registered mail or courier to:Passport Canada Program
+By registered mail or courier to:Passport Program Integrity Branch, 3rd floor

 Outside Canada, please return the found passport with a letter to the nearest Government of Canada office abroad.